ll4866/ll4866.github.io/_posts/2025-03-30-assignment-2.md

 ## Visualization
 ### Mapping Zanzibar Shipping Report 1909
-We created an interactive map by importing our standardized dataset into Kepler, structuring it with three primary visualization layers: First, origin points are rendered as translucent circles (blue for cargo ships, red for warships) plotted using departure coordinates.
-Second, destination markers appear as uniform yellow dots generated from the “Bound To” locations.
-Third, dynamic trajectory arrows connecting these points, color-coded by vessel nationality (British=red, German=green, French=blue, etc.).
-For enhanced readability, we styled origin labels in blue and destination tags in yellow.
-The temporal dimension was implemented through an animated timeline (2x playback speed) that sequentially renders shipping routes based on our rigorously formatted arrival dates (DD-MM-YYYY 00:00:00).
-This multi-layered visualization simultaneously communicates: (a) geographic movement patterns via the point-to-point connection system, (b) national fleet distributions through chromatic encoding, and (c) historical sequencing via the time-based animation.
+We created an interactive map by importing our standardized dataset into Kepler, structuring it with three primary visualization layers:
+1. **Origin Points:** Translucent circles mark each departure location—blue for cargo ships and red for warships—plotted using their departure coordinates.
+2. **Destination Markers:** Uniform yellow dots represent the “Bound To” locations.
+3. **Trajectories:** Dynamic arrows connect origin and destination points, color-coded by vessel nationality (British = red, German = green, French = blue, etc.).

+For clarity, origin labels are styled in blue, and destination tags in yellow.
+We added a temporal dimension using an animated timeline (set to 2x playback speed), which renders routes sequentially based on rigorously formatted arrival dates (DD-MM-YYYY 00:00:00).
+This multi-layered visualization communicates three key narratives: (a) geographic movement patterns via the point-to-point connection system, (b) national fleet distributions through chromatic encoding, and (c) historical sequencing via the time-based animation.

 ![This is a GIF](/assets/gif/Map.gif "This is a GIF.")